 - it is NOT permissible to sell tickets which can then be exchanged for an alcoholic drink, or to ask for a donation in return for alcohol.

 You have to apply to the council if you want to hold an event on public land.
 This includes, for example, public parks, streets, or the seafront.
-Permission for this needs to be arranged through the Events Office at least a month in advance.
+Permission for this needs to be arranged through the Events Office in advance.
 They can also help with advice and information about organising outdoor events.
 There is a charge for some events, but not all events.
 Your group will be required to have public liability insurance.

 Non-profit organisations can sell or provide free food and non-alcoholic drinks as long as food is prepared in a hygienic manner and complies with the Food Safety Act.

 If you are providing food occasionally (i.e. less than once a month) or the foods you are providing are low risk foods (e.g. tea, biscuits, packaged foods stored at room temperature), then you don’t need to register or get any permission.

 If your food activity is more regular, or you are providing higher risk foods (eg hot food or food that needs to be kept cold), then you may need to register with the Food Safety Team at Brighton & Hove City Council.
 See the Food Standards Agency guidance for charities and community groups for more details on who needs to register.